Pneumatic transport introduction

 The ratio is calculated from the target solids conveying rate and the air mass flowrate calculate above

-With mp the product flowrate in kg/s
+With mp the product flowrate in t/h, ma the air conveying flowrate in kg/s

 STEP 7 - Check conveying line inlet air velocity